UtrechtUniversity/researchcloud-items/docs/index.md

 # Developer documentation
 This is the developer documentation for this repository.
-See [primer SURF ResearchCloud](https://utrechtuniversity.github.io/vre-docs/docs/research-cloud-intro.html) for end-user documentation).
+See this [primer SURF ResearchCloud](https://utrechtuniversity.github.io/vre-docs/docs/research-cloud-intro.html) for end-user documentation.

 Below is a section for [playbooks](#Playbooks) and a section for [roles](#Roles) (reusable items that can be included in a playbook).
 The playbook and roles can be used stand-alone (run them locally on the target host), but are